Lagon03/MessageMe-in-C/README.md

+# THE NEC PLUS ULTRA COM TECHNOLOGY
-# MessageMe-in-C
+## MessageMe-in-C
-message your friends form a terminal
+Message your friends from a terminal